Minakshi2496/Competition-File/README.md

 19. Do same for loading gene_names file too.
 Enter the path to gene_names file where gene names are loading

     For example: on our machine the dataset was in ‘Download’ folder in ‘My Computer’.
-Therefore, the path we used is  "C:\Users\vineet\Downloads\data_tr.txt" for       dataset and "C:\Users\vineet\Downloads\gene_names.txt" for gene names
+Therefore, the path we used is  "C:\Users\vineet\Downloads\trainingdata.txt"     for dataset, "C:\Users\vineet\Downloads\testingdata.txt" for testing dataset, and "C:\Users\vineet\Downloads\gene_names.txt" for gene names

 20. Run the code and it will give the training dataset clusters in predictions2 variable and testing dataset clusters in predictions variable